intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

    *Note: We only use docker to create and upload cdisk images to the repository.
 However, for deployment, we use **crictl** to manage and view containers on the host, eg: `sudo crictl images`*

-4. [Optional] Once cdisk images have been upload to repository, you can delete all docker images on the host to free up space
+4. [Optional] Once cdisk images have been upload to the repository, you can delete all docker images on the host to free up space
    ```sh
    docker rmi <repository>/win10-iso-cdisk:latest